Gh0stbasta/Gh0stbasta/README.md

 ### ☁️ About Me

-I'm a pragmatic technologist on my journey to becoming an **AWS Solutions Architect Associate**.
+I'm a enthusiastic technologist on my journey to becoming an **AWS Solutions Architect Associate**.
 Currently retraining as a software developer – focused on real-world projects, learning by building, and making architecture visible.

 ---